RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ## Localisation / Translation

 The theme (and thus a child theme) is prepared for translation.
-This is performed via 'POT' files within the `languages` folder (we recommend using the program 'Poedit' to create and manage `.pot` files).
+This is performed via 'POT' files within the `languages` folder (we recommend using the program [Poedit](http://poedit.net) to create and manage `.pot` files).

 See the WordPress guide for more information: https://developer.wordpress.org/themes/functionality/localization/ along with this tutorial: https://premium.wpmudev.org/blog/how-to-translate-a-wordpress-theme

-In particular, the club registration form (`template-parts/form-register-club.php`) and the 404 page (`404.php`) contain strings that will require translating.
+In particular, the club registration form (`template-parts/form-register-club.php`) and the 404 page (`404.php`) contain strings requiring translation.

 Right-to-left languages are supported via the `rtl.css` file.
 See https://codex.wordpress.org/Right_to_Left_Language_Support

 ## Use of the CCW API

-The CCW API can be used store newly created clubs and also to retrieve club data.
+The CCW API can be used store new clubs and to retrieve club data.
 This theme includes examples of each to get you started, both examples utilise the `CCW_API` class located in `inc/ccw-api.php`.

 The full API documentation is available here: http://docs.codeclubworldapiv2.apiary.io/